astronomer/docs/astro/start-your-astro-trial.md

 7. In the **Region** list, select the region where you want to host your cluster.
 For trials, Astronomer recommends choosing the region that's closest to you.

 8. Optional.
-Click **Advanced** and configure a VPC subnet range for Astro to connect to your Azure subscription through VPC peering.
+Click **Advanced** and configure a VNet subnet range for Astro to connect to your Azure subscription through VPC peering.

 9. Click **Create cluster**.